OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-34.md

 ## 2 Chronicles 34:1

-Josiah was eight years old when he became king, and he reigned for thirty-one years in Jerusalem.
+Josiah was eight years old when he ascended to the throne, and he ruled for thirty-one years in Jerusalem.

 ## 2 Chronicles 34:2